Skip to main content

 • Navigate to the Templates section.

-• Template name - use a clear and descriptive name.
+• Template name: use a clear, descriptive name.

-• Type - choose the appropriate device type:
+• Type (optional): choose the correct device type:

-• Default is meant to be used for AutoPi TMU CM4 devices.
+• Default is meant to be used for AutoPi TMU CM4 and CAN-FD Pro devices.

 • Mini is meant to be used for AutoPi Mini devices.

-• Create the template.
-Your new template will now appear in the templates table.
+• Click Create.
+The template will appear in the Templates table.

 Advanced settings for templates

-The configuration table shows all settings currently associated with the template, including their keys and values.
-To modify or remove settings:
+The configuration table shows all key/value pairs currently associated with the template.
+To update settings:

-• Click Edit, the advanced settings UI will open.
+• Click Edit to open the advanced settings UI.

 • Make your changes.